Flagstaff railway station

-Flagstaff railway station is an underground commuter railway station on the City Loop in Melbourne CBD in Victoria, Australia.
-It is served by the Burnley, Caulfield, Clifton Hill and Northern group rail lines.
-The station was opened on 27 May 1985.
+Flagstaff station is a railway station operated by Metro Trains Melbourne on the Burnley, Caulfield, Clifton Hill and Northern group lines, which are part of the Melbourne rail network.
+It serves the Melbourne city centre in Victoria, Australia.
+Forming part of the City Loop, the station was opened on 27 May 1985.

 It is located near the north-western corner of the CBD, under La Trobe and William streets, and takes its name from the nearby Flagstaff Hill, a significant site in Melbourne's early colonial history.
-The station serves Melbourne's legal district in particular.
+The station serves Melbourne's legal district and Flagstaff Gardens.